valtimo-platform/valtimo-documentation/using-valtimo/document/custom-case-columns.md

 ## Custom columns

-This above code can be used as a basis for custom columns.
+The code shown above can be used as a starting point for custom columns.
 First add the line `customDefinitionTables: {}` below the line `defaultDefinitionTable: defaultDefinitionColumns`:

 #### **`environment.ts`**
   ```typescript